 One of the most famous events on the city’s event calendar, the Bristol International Balloon Fiesta in August is a spectacular four days of free family fun.
 Watch hundreds of balloons launch at dawn and dusk from the grounds of Ashton Court Estate and soar over the city.
 Special night glows take place on Thursday and Saturday evening, when the balloons are illuminated in time to music.
 There’s also tons of family entertainment, live music, food stalls and jaw-dropping aerial displays.
+Easily one of the coolest things to do in Bristol with young kids.

-Previously known as the At-Bristol Science Centre, this place has re-branded with a rock hard focus on electrifying human curiosity.
+Previously known as the At-Bristol Science Centre, We The Curious has re-branded with a rock hard focus on electrifying human curiosity.
 Inside you’ll find two floors of interactive, mind-blowing, hands-on fun.
 Watch your skeleton dance, blow giant bubbles, journey to the stars in the UK’s only 3D Planetarium, step into a tornado, try your hand as an Aardman animator, snap your shadow, build a giant lego wall, the list goes on!
 You can easily spend the whole day here and they’ll give you wrist bands so if you fancy popping out for lunch and coming back, it’s no problem (there’s also an onsite cafe).
 Look out for ‘Toddler Takeover’ days when entry is discounted or book a babysitter and leave the kids at home for their brilliant ‘adults only’ after-hours events.

 One of Isambard Kingdom Brunel’s greatest creations, this magnificent ship sits on Bristol Harbourside, ‘floating’ on a glass sea.
 The ship is alive with sights, sounds and smells of life on the ocean in Victorian times – from the animals onboard to first class passengers.
 See how you would have fared as a Victorian sailor and climb the rigging with Go Aloft!
 Your bravery will be rewarded with epic Harbour views.
 Brand new museum Being Brunel has just opened alongside the ship.
 It tells the story of the great engineer in a similarly exciting and immersive way.
 Events and activities take place all year round with lots going on during school holidays.